Gavincraft1/GavAI/PRIVACY.md

 <h2>1.
 Information Collected</h2>

 <p>
-SkyAI collects only the minimum data required to function.
+GavAI collects only the minimum data required to function.
 </p>

 <h3>Information Stored (In Memory Only)</h3>